rollator3000/MS_omics/README.md

    - **Pruning:** If a decision tree uses a split variable that is not avaible in the testset, cut the decision tree and use the node before that split as new terminal node
    - Average the seperate fold-wise predicitons for a final prediciton - weighted/ unweighted

 ### ! ! !
-Closer Information to the approaches, aswell as to the results are in the MS-Thesis itself! ! !
+Closer Information to these approaches, aswell as to the results are in the MS-Thesis itself! ! !

+- **mdd-sPLS:**
+   - Method from Hagenberg's thesis that can directly deal with block-wise missingness
+- **piority-Lasso**
+   - Method from Hagenberg's thesis that adapted the original priority-Lasso method to deal with block-wise missingness

+### ! ! !
+Closer Information to these approaches in the MS-Thesis of Hagenberg! ! !

 ---

 ## Data
 #### TCGA
 The original TCGA data is not part of this Repo.
 If interested in the original data send an E-Mail to 'f.ludwigs@yahoo.de'.
 Only the subsetted TCGA data can be found in the repository under: "data/processed/TCGA_subset_12345"
-With the script 'code/TCGA_03_subset_DFs' the data is subsetted & the script 'code/TCGA_04_TestTrain_splits_on_subsetted_DFs.R' splits the subsetted DFs to test- and train-set, whereby the training set is induced with block-wise missingness!
-Based on these test-train splits the predictive performance of the different approaches are investigated.

-#### Real Data
+#### Clinical asthma data
-The 'real' dataset used in the thesis comes from a coperation with the 'Hospital of the University of Munich'.
+The clinical asthma data is a real medical data-set and comes from a coperation with the 'Hospital of the University of Munich'.
+This data set is also used for the comparison of the approaches.
 For data protection reasons, the data can not be stored in the repository nor be shared.

 ---